ashtonmwilson/MART441/HW-5/readme.md

 * my wife is around all the time
 * thought corona would make things easier.
 *It seems like the next step will be debugging
-* once I figured out how to get all images to load, they took forever.